Background pattern

 1. What is aceclofenaco cinfa and what is it used for

-aceclofenaco cinfa are film-coated tablets for oral administration.
+aceclofenaco cinfa is a film-coated tablet for oral administration.

-Your doctor will prescribe this medication for the treatment of inflammatory and painful processes such as lower back pain (lumbalgia), toothache (odontalgia) and joint pain (periarthritis of the shoulder and elbow and extra-articular rheumatism).
-Aceclofenaco cinfa is also indicated for the chronic treatment of pain and inflammation associated with chronic joint processes: osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
+Your doctor will prescribe this medication for the treatment of inflammatory and painful conditions such as lower back pain (lumbalgia), toothache (odontalgia), and joint pain (periarthritis of the shoulder and extra-articular rheumatism). aceclofenaco cinfa is also indicated for the chronic treatment of pain and inflammation associated with chronic joint conditions: osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.

-2. What you need to know before starting to take Aceclofenac Cinfa
+2. What you need to know before taking aceclofenaco cinfa

-It is essential to use the smallest effective dose to alleviate/control pain and not to take aceclofenaco cinfa for longer than necessary to control your symptoms.
+It is essential to use the smallest dose that relieves/control the pain, and you should not take aceclofenaco cinfa for longer than necessary to control your symptoms.

 Do not take aceclofenaco cinfa: